Canada's Sovereign AI Platform for Scientific Discovery

 Digital twin of Canada's Arctic and boreal ecosystems.
 Daily 1-km resolution forecasts for sea ice extent, wildfire risk, and ecosystem changes through 2035.

-$5B+ annual reduction in climate-related disaster costs
+Impact: $5B+ annual reduction in climate-related disaster costs

 Platform Architecture